 - Wednesday 6 July 2022: Colchester Arts Centre (note: Dave Manington once again played bass for this gig, and Paul Taylor took Tom Green’s trombone chair — not to mention we now have our new drummer Tristan Mailliot, so we did some urgent rehearsing!)

-- Monday 14 November 2022: EFG London Jazz Festival at Karamel, 4 Coburg Road, London N22 6UJ.
-On this occasion Mike Horne will be on drums.
+- Monday 14 November 2022: EFG London Jazz Festival at Karamel, north London.
+Jonas Golland was on drums.
+We played well and got a tremendous reception.